-This unpaid undertaking takes a toll on families struggling to meet the demands of a parent, spouse, or family member living with Alzheimer’s or another form of dementia.
-To take care of others, you must first take care of yourself.
-One of the most critical parts of being a caretaker is finding balance to prevent caregiver burnout.
+This undertaking can take an emotional and physical toll on families struggling to meet the demands of a parent, spouse, or other family member living with Alzheimer’s or another form of dementia.
+But to help others, you must first take care of yourself – one of the most critical parts of being a caregiver is finding a healthy balance.
+Cleveland respite services at Avail Senior Living can provide the break you need and prevent caregiver burnout.

 What is caregiver burnout?